I don’t know what I want in life

 10. Sleep On It Before Making a Hasty Decision

 When you are in pain, it is far too easy to grab any life raft that floats by.
 Unfortunately, a hasty decision can put you right back where you are soon.
-Even if you don’t have weeks to think it over, try sleeping on it.
+Even if you don’t have weeks to think it over, try sleeping on it and make the decision the next day.

 Have you ever noticed how often you wake up with good ideas and answers to problems?
 There’s a reason for that.
 When we go to bed with things on our mind, our subconscious goes to work on them while we sleep.